COVID Requirements for Students

 Books, supplies, laptops, and Chromebooks are stocked and available to students with free shipping.

-If you have an outstanding rental, you can return it using a free shipping label through your account on the bookstore website.
 If you have problems, contact bookstore manager Scott Cahill at email@example.com.

 The Clipper Coffee Corner is open most mornings but closed on Fridays.
 They offer drinks as well as a selection of snacks, sandwiches, and salads.
 Watch the Cafe & Dining page for current hours of operation.

 The Food Pantry has on-campus pick up options available.

 Since the pandemic began, our Asian community members have been battling racial bias, discrimination, and various assaults.
 This is unacceptable.

 COVID-19 is not specific to any ethnicity or race.
 Racist behaviors, harassment, and discrimination are not tolerated at SPSCC.

 If you experience harassment or discrimination while on campus, we encourage you to report it using this BIAS Incident Report form.